Functions of the Board Audit and Risk Committee

 - commission such special audits or investigations as may be necessary

-- perform any other tasks our Board may authorise from time to time
+- perform any other tasks the Board may authorise from time to time

-- determine whether to approve of any consultants to the ANAO undertaking any non-audit consultancy work for us
+- determine whether to approve any consultants to the ANAO undertaking any non-audit consultancy work for our organisation

 - conduct its work in a proactive and outward-looking manner, having regard to better practice as it may apply in the context of our business, mandate and stakeholders.

-The Committee will consist of at least three members, with a minimum of two non-executive Directors of our Board, and a majority of whom are not employees of Export Finance Australia.
-None of our Board Chair, Managing Director or Chief Financial Officer will be a member of the Committee.
+The Committee will consist of at least three members, with a minimum of two non-executive Directors of the Board, and all of whom are not Export Finance Australia employees.
+None of the Board Chair, Managing Director & CEO or Chief Financial Officer shall be a Committee member.

 All Committee members should have appropriate qualifications, knowledge, skills and experience to assist the Committee to perform its functions.

-Our Board will appoint Committee members.
-They will be subject to rotation as determined by our Board.
+The Board will appoint Committee members.
+They will be subject to rotation as determined by the Board.
+The Board will appoint one of the Committee members as Committee Chair.

 The Committee will manage succession planning for adoption by our Board.